 What to do

-Chrysler will advise affected owners when they may schedule service, which will be performed free of charge.
+Chrysler will advise owners of the recalled vehicles when they may schedule service.

 Owners with questions or concerns may call the Chrysler recall information center at (800) 853-1403.

 Keep an eye on your inbox, the lastest consumer news is on it's way!